-Coccidiosis is a condition caused by protozoa called coccidian that invade your dog or puppy’s intestinal tract.
+Coccidiosis in dogs and puppies is caused by protozoa called coccidian that invade your pet’s intestinal tract.

 There are several different species of coccidian, but the most common species of coccidia in dogs are called Isospora Canis.